Degrees & Majors

 The student experience: Three of the four pre-student-teaching courses include on-site classroom observations.
 The last semester of the program is spent student-teaching with master's-level teachers in the Atlanta metropolitan area.

-The Master of Art Education (M.A.Ed.)is an advanced degree in art education structured to build a community of collegial professionals who demonstrate disciplinary expertise, including knowledge of the content of art education, skill with sound pedagogical strategies, understanding of current scholarship and issues in the field and the ability to positively affect student learning.
-Emphasis is placed on the teaching of diverse learners in urban and metropolitan settings.
+The Georgia State University Master of Art Education (M.A.Ed.) is an advanced degree in art education structured to build a community of collegial professionals who demonstrate disciplinary expertise, including knowledge of the content of art education, skill with sound pedagogical strategies, understanding of current scholarship and issues in the field and the ability to affect student learning positively.
+Emphasis is placed on teaching diverse learners in urban and metropolitan settings.

 Specific objectives for students completing the M.A.Ed. program include:

-- Expanding their skills and understandings in studio art production and contemporary art concepts;
+- Expanding their skills and understanding in studio art production and contemporary art concepts;

 - Developing their pedagogical skills and strategies as master teachers;